 If you have a thermostat installed, you can regulate the temperature yourself.
 If not, you are at the whim of your building management, who are required to keep the temperature between 62 and 68 degrees during the winter depending on the time of day.

-[Editor's note: An earlier version of this post was published in November 2017.
-We are presenting it again with updated information for October 2019.]
+[Editor's note: An earlier version of this article was published in October 2019.
+We are presenting it again with updated information for October 2020.]

 A lot of people mistakenly believe that the circular knob on a steam radiator regulates temperature, when it’s actually just an on-off switch, says Peter Varsalona of RAND Engineering & Architecture.
 "It's not designed to be a control valve," he says.

 Typically you turn the knob clockwise to turn the heat off, counter-clockwise all the way to turn the heat on.
 If the radiator is off, it shouldn't make any banging sounds.

 "When you have it opened halfway, that can lead to banging problems," Varsalona says.
 Other possible causes of radiator noise?
 Improperly pitched piping or hot steam hitting cold water.